 The fifth page is confirmation of your order and then the sixth and final page shows you your receipt which you can save for future reference if you wish.
 I never bother to save this page even though you should because a few minutes after I place my order I get an email with a copy of my receipt included.
 Also on the day of dispatch you will get another email to let you know.

 The gift wrapping is brilliant.
 Way better than I can do!
 When I made my order for last Christmas I asked for git wrapping on the items that I knew were going to be awkward.
 It was all done beautifully with Christmas paper and ribbons, well worth the money!

-SO to sum it up I'm very happy to shop on this site.
+The last thing I would like to mention is their returns policy.
+You can send back any unwanted items free of charge for a full refund or an exchange.
+The details of how to do this are included in your delivery note.
+There is a label with a freepost address for your use and you can just stick this on the box your stuff came in to post it back.
+I've never had to send anything back so I can't really comment on Boots performance in this but I've never heard of anyone having any problems with this so I'm presuming that it must be okay.SO to sum it up I'm very happy to shop on this site.
 I find it a great time saver and enjoyable.
 Delivery charges are a little steep if you want to choose your delivery slot and the times are a little general compared to the likes of Tesco.com.
 However this is not a problem for me as I only work 3nights a week and am available for the rest of the week.
 Delivery has always been prompt and there is good communication from Boots regarding your orders.
 The range of products is brilliant and you can buy everything that you would be able to in store.
 Around Christmas time I even noticed that there were a few items that were only available online and not in store.
 They do however have some items which are unavailable due to stock shortages which can be annoying.
 It always seems to be on popular items and it can take up to a week for these items to become available.
 Other than those little niggles I am happy to recommend this site to those of us who just can't be bothered to do the shopping centres.
 Especially around Christmas time when the chavs are off school and the White Rose Centre is packed!!!